Child Welfare Scholars

 No. At this time neither FlexMSW options are approved to be offered for the Concurrent MSW/MPH or Concurrent MSW/MPP degree programs.

 About the MSW Program

 Berkeley MSW students are typically in class three days a week, and field placement two days a week, in the first year.
 In the second year, students are usually in field placement three days a week, and in classes two days a week.
 Full-time students are expected to be available for both class and field placement Monday through Friday, 8:00 a.m. to 6:00 p.m.
 You can see sample plans of study on the specialization and program pages of our Master’s Degrees and Certificates website, and get a feel for the class schedule by visiting the Berkeley Academic Guide (select “Class Schedule” in the green menu bar).

 No, we do not accept transfer students into any of our graduate programs.

-Because Berkeley Social Welfare admits students to an MSW degree program by specialization area, changing specializations is generally not allowed.
-In extenuating circumstances, first-year students may petition for a change of specialization area upon consultation with their faculty adviser or field consultant; however, the ability to grant a change is not guaranteed.
+Because Berkeley Social Welfare admits students to an MSW degree program by specialization area, changing specializations after admission and prior to matriculation to the program is not allowed.
+In extenuating circumstances, first-year students may petition for a change of specialization area upon consultation with their faculty adviser or field consultant; however, the ability to grant a change is not guaranteed and rarely approved.